-A warning for diabetics who are putting off a trip to the podiatrist: a study has revealed that 25 percent of 600 people that suffered an amputation from diabetes said they should have seen a specialist sooner.
+A warning for diabetics who are putting off a trip to the podiatrist: studies from the American Podiatric Medical Association has revealed that 25 percent of 600 people that suffered an amputation from diabetes said they should have seen a specialist sooner.

 In addition, thirty percent of amputees who suffered from diabetic foot disease said that if they had paid more attention to the warning signs, they would definitely have called their doctor earlier.
 Diabetic foot disease occurs when a patient’s feet are affected by fluctuating blood sugar changes, causing infection and circulation problems that may ultimately require removal of the foot.

-Your feet should be checked regularly for the following three conditions in order to prevent diabetic foot disease in Philadelphia:
+Your feet should be checked regularly for the following three conditions in order to prevent diabetic foot disease:

 - Neuropathy.
 If the sensation in your feet has been affected, you may not realize that your feet are cracked, infected or injured.
 Your podiatrist should be examined for signs of neuropathy at least once a year.